 Discharge from a yeast infection is typically white, odorless, and clumpy, similar to cottage cheese.
 Itching is also a common complaint.

-Discharge from bacterial vaginosis is heavier than usual but thin, fishy-smelling, and grey or green in color.
+Discharge from bacterial vaginosis is heavier than usual but thin, fishy-smelling, and gray or green in color.

 Discharge from trichomoniasis also has a fishy odor, but is yellow-green, and sometimes frothy.